 Advisers maintaining custody

-When an investment adviser takes a large prepayment of fees for services that will not be provided for at least 6 months, they may be required to make additional disclosures to their clients.
-There are two sets of rules, one for state-registered advisers and one for federal-covered advisers:
+When an investment adviser takes a large prepayment of fees for services that won’t be provided for at least 6 months, additional client disclosures may be required.
+There are two standards - one for state-registered advisers and one for federal-covered advisers:

 State-registered advisers